mindhelix/mqtt-cli/README.md

 ## Installation & Usage

+Download nmbl-mqtt events application from [https://bitbucket.org/mindhelix/nmbl-mqtt/downloads](here).

+Browse to the directory and do `npm install`.
 You will need Node.js v0.10.36 or higher.

-Browse to the directory and do `npm install`.

-Usage: `node nmbl topic message`

-See `node nmbl -h` for more details.
+Usage: `node nmbl topic message`.
+See `node nmbl --help` for more details.